HoTaBu4/react-phone-catalog/README.md

     - Install Dependencies
 3. npm start
     - Start the Project
-    - there may some trouble with swiper if so then install it manually, npm i swiper or npm install swiper
+    - there may be some troubles with swiper if so then install it manually, npm i swiper or npm install swiper

 ### Available Scripts